The best contact management software provide an easy way to manage relationships with your customers, suppliers, and sales contacts.

 Additional features are also available, such as visualizations of company hierarchies, so you can see at a glance which person is responsible for which department, making it easier to send an email or make a call to the right person.
 Sometimes everything will be done by clicking through options, but increasingly virtual assistants and AI now play a role in organizing your information.

-- We've also highlighted the best CRM software
+We've also listed the best business networking apps. (opens in new tab)

-Insightly is a popular contact management program, boasting 1.5 million users at 25,000 companies in a variety of industries including Bloomberg, the Mayo Clinic and the University of California.
-It can connect to 40 different apps to aggregate data, including Slack, Box, and Evernote.
+Insightly is a popular contact management program, boasting the ability to connect to over 40 different apps to aggregate data, including Slack, Box, and Evernote.

 Insightly also focuses on business relationships, and can assist in discovering hierarchies at organizations, and build relationship maps which can help to increase sales via tools such as automated lead management and automatic tracked emails.
 For new users of the platform, there is a series of tutorials and webinars to get you up to speed quickly.

-Maximizer is a business software solution with a robust feature set to cover contact management duties; it is trusted by 120,000+ corporations including Hallmark and National Bank.
+Maximizer CRM is a business software solution with a robust feature set to cover contact management duties.

 Features include a shared address book that can perform searches by a case number or company affiliation and even save them, processes can be automated easily, multi-level security for hierarchical access to control who has access to what data, and integrated with a mobile friendly calendar.
 Data entry can also be simplified with form field validation that can specify which fields are mandatory, and check for duplicate entries.

-The price for Maximizer is steep, and starts at $40 (£31), with a minimum of 5 users, billed annually and hosted on your own server.
-There is no free tier or trial available other than a 60-day money back guarantee.
-It also offers a solution whereby the firm hosts the software in the cloud, and this increases the cost to $60 (£47) per user monthly, billed annually with a 2 user minimum.
+Maximizer is billed annually and hosted on your own server.
+A 30-day free trial and a 60-day money back guarantee are also available.
+There is also a solution whereby the firm hosts the software in the cloud, though this increases the cost per user monthly, billed annually.

 Towards that end, they offer features such as on-boarding assistance to be up and running in under 24 hours, and accessible support available for no extra charge via phone, email and chat.
 Nutshell has both iOS and Android apps available to support use on the go.

 A 14-day free trial is offered without a credit card.
-The paid plans begin with the Starter tier, which costs $19 (£15) per user per month when billed annually.
-It can support a single sales pipeline, standard sales reporting, and offers team collaboration capabilities.
-There is also the Pro midrange tier priced at $35 (£28) monthly, and the top-level plan is Pro Plus which is suitable for more complex needs.
+The paid plans begin with the Starter tier which can support a single sales pipeline, standard sales reporting, and offers team collaboration capabilities.
+There is also the Pro midrange tier, and the top-level plan is Pro Plus which is suitable for more complex needs.

-The internet titan Oracle brings us its cloud-based business software offering, NetSuite, covering the full gamut of business needs.
-The component that deals with contact management is Netsuite CRM.
+The internet titan Oracle brings us its cloud-based business software offering, NetSuite CRM, covering the full gamut of business needs.

 NetSuite CRM endeavors to “drive the complete customer lifecycle.”
 This includes automation of the sales force including marketing, e-commerce, and customer support, all with the option for customization.
 Also included is sales performance management, order management and partner management, with integration to other products.
 It also provides mobile apps for both the Android and iOS platforms.